aermosina86-sudo/fontanadelnettuno/triples.md

 The third gap concerns the absence of a clear cultural description.

-The SPARQL exploration showed that ArCo contains several types of information about the Fontana del Nettuno, such as labels, site information, title resources, image-related records, and subject resources.
+The SPARQL exploration showed that ArCo contains factual and documentary information about the Fontana del Nettuno, such as labels, site information, title resources, image-related records, and subject resources.

-However, the explored resources did not provide a clear cultural explanation of the fountain’s symbolic, civic, artistic, and urban significance.
+However, the explored resources did not clearly provide a cultural explanation of the fountain’s symbolic, civic, artistic, and urban significance.

-For this reason, LLMs were used to generate possible cultural descriptions.
-The final description was then shortened and checked manually before being transformed into RDF triples.
+For this reason, the LLMs were used to generate candidate cultural descriptions.
+These descriptions were then manually shortened and checked before being converted into RDF triples.

 ---

-## ChatGPT proposal
+## ChatGPT triples for Gap 3

 ChatGPT proposed adding a cultural description and connecting the resource to a separate interpretation node.
-This was useful because interpretation is not the same as a simple factual label.

-The final version therefore represents cultural meaning as an interpretation linked to the main resource.

-## Final selected RDF triples

 ```turtle
 @prefix rdfs:    <http://www.w3.org/2000/01/rdf-schema#> .